BMW i7 xDrive60 review: What can the luxury electric sedan do?

 Charging speed & range

-As a rule, this falls between 30 and 40 Pro150% charge level and settles at 180 to 7 kW, which in our opinion still represents a good charging curve.
-Since the battery of the i105, like the iX, has a total of 40 kWh, a charging process takes a good 10 minutes (100 to XNUMX Procent).
-As a rule, you should be able to continue driving again in 20 to 30 minutes if you don't want to continue watching your favorite series on the brilliant cinema screen.
+As a rule, however, this drops at 30 to 40 percent charge level and levels off at 150 to 180 kW, which we believe is still a good charging curve.
+Since the battery of the i7, like the iX, has a full 105 kWh, a charging process takes a good 40 minutes (10 to 100 percent).
+As a rule, however, you should be able to continue driving in 20 to 30 minutes if you don't want to continue watching your favorite series on the awesome cinema screen.

 When it comes to range, the BMW i7 xDrive60 performs realistically with a good 500 kilometers.
 In the inner city as an airplane taxi, which is what BMW wants to achieve with it, you can even expect it to travel 700 kilometers.
 These are of course more than fair values for the price.
 You also get very well-functioning charging route planning with preconditioning so that you can always charge quickly.